 - Manager Name, bio, email

-- Trust signals including better Business Bureau logo, chamber of Commerce logo, customer testimonials, links to that location's social media accounts
+- Trust signals including better Business Bureau logo, Chamber of Commerce logo, customer testimonials (with Review Schema structured data that teaches search engines about your business), links to that location's social media accounts

 - Embedded Google map